pSpitzner/beets-flask/frontend/README.md

 TODO:
 - [ ] Add correct dist folder to host by flask
-- [ ] Port templates from flask to react
+- [ ] Port templates from quart to react

 ## Install